Vegan-Friendly Wineries & Vineyards!

 - hope & grace is affectionately named for the winemaker Charles Hendricks’ two daughters.
 The tasting salon is located in charming Yountville and handcrafts Pinot Noir, Cabernet Sauvignon, Malbec.
 Riesling and Chardonnay.
 Be sure to take home a bottle of the 2012 Hendricks Napa Valley Cabernet Sauvignon.
 It is one of my favorite Cabernets in Napa Valley!

 - Matthiasson Wines – I had the opportunity to meet founder and winemaker Steve Matthiasson & his wife Jill while covering the 2015 Napa Valley Film Fest.
 The following year I visited his winery and had an amazing experience tasting his wines.
-In addition to being featured in SOMM: Into The Bottle he was nominated for the 2017 James Beard Awards, named Winemaker of the Year in 2012 and 2014 and has recently been named the new winemaker for Acumen Wines.
+In addition to being featured in SOMM: Into The Bottle he was nominated for the 2017 James Beard Awards and named Winemaker of the Year in 2012 and 2014.

 - Tournesol wine estate is located in the Coombsville AVA of Napa Valley.
 I have confirmed that all of their wines are vegan-friendly!